refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 In a one-to-many relationship, each resource matches with many other resource.
 It's like a parent with many children.

-For instance, a post can have many tags.
+For instance, a products can have many reviews.

 <!-- prettier-ignore-start -->
 ```md